akleefel/Fifa_league_prediction/documents/Report.md

 Note that variables like `age`, and `weight` are numerical, while variables like `diver_trait` (summarized in 'count_diver') are binary variables.
 The dataset consists of ~80 numerical and ~80 binary variables.

+Cosidering the amount of features contained a single graph could not attempt to display all relationships among features in the different leagues.
+I have developed a shiny app (for our data-viz class) that lets the user discover the relationship of different player-attributes.
+Click [here](https://akleefel.shinyapps.io/fifa_viz_app/) to check out the app.

-The following image shows the differences in the `heigh` across the different leagues.
-We hope that these differences across all variables are enough to allow classification.
+As another example of displaying the differences between certain variables across different leagues I have plotted the `height` variable below.
+When running our model, we hope that these differences across all variables are enough to allow classification.

 ![](../results/height.png)

-Further, I have developed a shiny app that lets the user discover the relationship of different player-attributes.
-Click [here](https://akleefel.shinyapps.io/fifa_viz_app/) to check out the app.

 ## Approach